-- 2.65 Firms may employ external consultants as experts as part of their engagement, for example, in an audit engagement, in order to obtain sufficient appropriate audit evidence regarding certain financial statement assertions.33 There may be threats to an expert's integrity or objectivity and their independence may be compromised if the expert is related to any entity relevant to the engagement, for example by being financially dependent upon or having an investment in, the entity.
+2.65 Firms may employ external consultants as experts as part of their engagement, for example, in an audit engagement, in order to obtain sufficient appropriate audit evidence regarding certain financial statement assertions.
+There may be threats to an expert's integrity or objectivity and their independence may be compromised if the expert is related to any entity relevant to the engagement, for example by being financially dependent upon or having an investment in, the entity.

-- 2.66 The engagement partner shall be satisfied that any external consultant involved in the engagement will act with integrity and objectivity with respect to the engagement and shall document the rationale for that conclusion.
+2.66 The engagement partner shall be satisfied that any external consultant involved in the engagement will act with integrity and objectivity with respect to the engagement and shall document the rationale for that conclusion.

-- 2.67 The engagement partner obtains information from the external consultant as to the existence of any connections that they have with the entity including:

-- financial interests;

-- business relationships;

-- employment (past, present and future);

-- family and other personal relationships.

-33 ISA (UK) 620 (Revised November 2019) 'Using the Work of an Auditor's Expert' requires that the auditor shall evaluate whether the expert has the necessary objectivity.
+&lt;sup>35 ISA (UK) 620 (Revised November 2019) 'Using the Work of an Auditor's Expert' requires that the auditor shall evaluate whether the expert has the necessary objectivity.